smudick/inclass/README.md

 # inclass
-this is in the project we are doing in class to learn how to github
+this is the project we are doing in class to learn how to github

 making an edit straight on the ol' git hub